sravankr96/data-512-homework_1/README.md

 # data-512-homework_1

-This repository contains the Homework 1 for DATA 512 Human Centered Data Science course at the University of Washington - Masters in Data Science program
+This repository contains analysis of page views of wikipedia articles intended for the Homework 1 for DATA 512 Human Centered Data Science course at the University of Washington - Masters in Data Science program

 # Goal of this Project: Professionalism & Reproducibility